Wikia/guidelines/Python/CodingConventions.md

   with three or more words, or where it’s hard to parse the split between two words, use lowercase_with_underscores (e.g., `note_explicit_target`, `explicit_target`).
 If in doubt, use underscores.
+* Single letter variable names are allowed under the "we're all consenting adults" philosophy.
+  **Don't overuse them.** Single letter names are great for things like iteration, comprehensions, lambdas, etc. There are some situations where you might be tempted to use a single letter name when a two letter name would be significantly more readable.
+For example:
+    * For exceptions, `ex` is better than `e`.
+    * For file objects (pointers), `fp` is better than `f`.
+    * For function objects (like inside a decorator), `fn` is better than `f`.
 * Use `'single quotes'` for string literals, and `"""triple double quotes"""` for docstrings.
 Double quotes are OK for something like `"don't"`.
+* If you want to document your function parameters in their docstrings, we recommend using [Sphinx style docstrings] instead of the Google style.

 ## How to Check Your Code With `pep8` and `pylint`